strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 **Example:**

-Passing the following example of a body request removes the categories with the id 4 from the content type's relations:
+Passing the following example of a body request removes the categories with `id` `4` from the content type's relations:

 ```json
 categories: {